antoineco/kOVHernetes/docs/architecture.md

 #### etcd

-The etcd v3 API is currently open, but its access it restricted to the internal network interface.
-[Client certificate authentication][etcd-auth] will be enabled in the near future (see previous section), however the [v3 authorization mechanism][etcd-v3auth] is still in a design phase.
+While [client certificate authentication][etcd-auth] is enforced for both client and peer communications (see above), authenticated users are systematically granted full access to the etcd v3 API.
+The [v3 authorization mechanism][etcd-v3auth] is still in a design phase upstream.

 [kovh-arch]: images/kovh_arch.png